-Copaiba essential oil (Copaifera officinalis or Copaifera reticulta) wasn't commonly available in the U.S. until recently.
-The oil is also commonly called copaiba balsam.
+Copaiba essential oil (Copaifera officinalis or Copaifera reticulta) is also called copaiba balsam, although the oil is not a true balsam.

 This essential oil contains large amounts of beta-caryophyllene.
 That compound interacts with cannabinoid receptors in your skin and causes skin cells to produce beta-endorphin, one of the happiness hormones, according to aromatherapy expert Robert Tisserand.
 He also notes beta-caryophyllene can help reduce inflammation, and copaiba is one of the safest oils to use on the skin.
-The oil can help soothe and relieve skin irritation, including chronic skin disease.
+Copaiba essential oil for skin can help soothe and relieve skin irritation, including chronic skin disease.

 Plant family: Fabaceae

 Production: Steam-distilled from the natural oleoresin collected from the tree, which grows wild in tropical areas.
 You can also buy an oleoresin that hasn't been distilled—some sources state the oleoresin is more useful for healing uses.

 Perfume/Aromatic note: Base.
 The oil is often used as a fixative in perfumes and soapmaking.